Sennheiser Ambeo soundbar review: Killer Atmos sound

-Sennheiser’s new Ambeo soundbar is a whiz machine for music, films, and Atmos content, easily standing as one of the best sounding bars you can buy and the singular virtual Atmos system of choice.
-Unfortunately, its latency issue stands in its way of total soundbar domination.
+Sennheiser’s new Ambeo soundbar is a wiz machine for music, films, and especially Dolby Atmos content, easily standing as one of the best-sounding bars you can buy and the singular virtual Atmos system of choice.

 Is there a better alternative?

 There is no better bar I’ve heard on the market right now when it comes to Atmos virtualization, musical reproduction, and sheer sound quality.
-If you’re looking for something that works better for TV sound, however, Samsung’s powerful HW-N950 is a more affordable alternative with decent music playback and serious Atmos chops of its own, though, you’ll need to make room for the extra speakers.
+If you’re looking for something with more muscular bass and true surround satellites, however, Samsung’s powerful HW-N950 is a more affordable alternative, with solid music playback and serious Atmos chops of its own — though you’ll need to make room for those extra speakers.

 How long will it last?

-With state-of-the-art processing, eARC, and HDMI 2.0a inputs, the Ambeo is a well-equipped soundbar for the segment’s future, assuming its sync issues are resolved.
+With state-of-the-art processing, eARC, and HDMI 2.0a inputs, the Ambeo is a well-equipped soundbar for the segment’s future.

 Should you buy it?